Brock Kreitzburg

-Brock Kreitzburg (born February 16, 1976) is an American bobsledder who has competed since 2001.
+Brock Kreitzburg (born February 16, 1976) was an American bobsledder who competed from 2001 to 2008.

-Career biography
+Early life

-A graduate from the University of Toledo and a native of Akron, Ohio, Kreitzburg has been in the US Bobsled program since 2001.
+A graduate from the University of Toledo and a native of Akron, Ohio, Kreitzburg was in the US Bobsled program from 2001 to 2008.

 In 2003, Kreitzburg graduated from Gordon-Conwell Theological Seminary.
 He became a Christian after his father had died from cancer 20 years earlier which caused "an emptiness" that he tried to fill "with so many different things in high school and even the beginning of college."
 It left Kreitzburg a void he "...was trying to fill...".